gotunnel/gotunnel/README.md

 ### Authentication Middleware

-A function that you can attach to the server for authenticating every tunnel creation request, before you begin the process of creating the tunnel.

-Example: At Nhost, we want to ascertain that the user sending a new tunnel creation request from our CLI client, actually has an Nhost account or not, along with their auth tokens.

-You can supply your custom authentication function.
+On server side, you can supply a custom authentication function that will be executed when a new tunnel creation request is received by the server.
 It takes an HTTP request and returns an error.

-If the error is nil, then authentication is complete, and server will continue with the tunnel creation procedure.
-If the error is NOT nil, server will return the error, to the client, without proceeding ahead with hijacking.
+For example, you can use it to authenticate the users who are requesting a new tool from your server.

 ```
 func authenticate (r *http.Request) error {